noflo/noflo.github.io/documentation/_posts/2013-07-12-components.md

 * _EndGroup_: A particular grouped stream of data ends
 * _Disconnect_: end of data transmission
 * _Detach_: A connection to the port has been removed
+* _IP_: An Information Packet has been sent, could be with a type of `data`, `openBracket`, or `closeBracket`.
+This is the modern way, and usually the only thing that should be listened for.

 It depends on the nature of the component how these events may be handled.
 Most typical components do operations on a whole transmission, meaning that they should wait for the _disconnect_ event on inports before they act, but some components can also act on single _data_ packets coming in.